 Unless your doctor tells you otherwise, exercise is a vital part of your pregnancy journey.
-You are, after all, preparing your mind and body for labor and delivery, which will be one of the most physically demanding experiences you'll have to go through.
+You are, after all, preparing your mind and body for labour and delivery, which will be one of the most physically demanding experiences you’ll have to go through.
+It’s not only possible, but probably advisable to exercise safely during pregnancy.

-Staying fit and eating right are also important, in order to help you have a healthy pregnancy.
+Staying fit and eating right are also importantto help you have a healthy pregnancy.
 Recent studies have found that staying active lessens the risk of prenatal conditions like gestational diabetes and high blood pressure; it also relieves pelvic pain throughout all three trimesters.

 Are you a mom-to-be who wants to keep active until it’s time to welcome your little one?